patrix87/PowerShellGSM/README.md

-# Powershell SteamCMD Server Manager
+# PowerShellGSM - PowerShell Game Server Manager

-Powershell script to automatically manage most SteamCMD servers
+A Modulare Powershell Shell tool to manage game servers.

 This powershell script will install, backup, update and reboot your server when executed.